Imjuakinhere/project2/README.txt

 mutual exclusion.
 Give an example of and explain a possible synchronization error that could occur in this code.
 Be specific.

+because we do not have any mutual exclution it mean that every one is competing to who get to write first and would probably cause wrong increment it's know as a race condition.

 Q2: Suppose we implement correct synchronization and mutual exclusion for all of the threads.
 If our three functions were to operate on all expression in the buffer at once (not just the first expression), would the program generate incorrect output?
 Why or why not?

+if everything was running at the same time so depending on witch one called mutex_lock first then it will have the floor so evey other operation will have to wait until it is done and it frees the mutex_unlock so the program should give the right result since they will all do mutex_lock and mutex_unlock.

 Step 3: Critical Sections